andrewcooke/choochoo/docs/climbs.md

 climbs in competitions.
 This too has problems, which I will discuss below.

-Choochoo was took a new approach - automatic detection of climbs.
+Choochoo took a new approach - automatic detection of climbs.
 This gives consistent, reliable statistics from "natural" climb identifications.
 Of course, "natural" is open to interpretation;
 user-adjustable parameters allow the algorithm to be tweaked if